 BACKGROUND: Michael Moritz grew up in Wales and attended Oxford before coming to the U.S. to study business at the University of Pennsylvania's Wharton School.
 He worked briefly as a writer for Time, wrote a book on Apple computers, and co-authored another on Chrysler before joining the tech investment firm Sequoia Capital in 1986.
 At the firm, he quickly became a major player in the tech industry, having a hand in the creation and growth of some of the tech world's biggest companies, including Yahoo, Google, PayPal, Kayak, Cisco, YouTube and Zappos.
 He was previously on the board of Google, and currently serves on the boards of LinkedIn, Kayak, the Green Dot Corporation, and several others, but has stepped away from the day-to-day management of Sequoia because of a rare but manageable medical condition.

-EDUCATION: Moritz's single-largest gift to date has been a $116 million donation to his alma mater, Oxford University.
-Under the program started with this gift, qualified students from families whose income falls below $25,000 receive enough support to cover all of their living costs and also receive lower rates on their student loans.
+EDUCATION: Moritz's single-largest grant to date has been a $116 million donation to his alma mater, Oxford University.
+Under the program started with this grant, qualified students from families whose income falls below $25,000 receive enough support to cover all of their living costs and also receive lower rates on their student loans.
 In 2008, he made a donation of $50 million to American Friends of Christ Church, which benefited Oxford's Christ Church College, where he studied as an undergraduate.
 He has also made a $5 million grant to the Juilliard School's Music Advancement Program, and $30 million to endow Ph.D. programs at the UCSF.
-Moritz gave $50 million to the University of Chicago benefiting the Odyssey program which supports lower income students with outstanding potential.
+Moritz made $50 million in grants to the University of Chicago benefiting the Odyssey program which supports lower income students with outstanding potential.